CTXz/TinyWS2812/readme.md

 #define COLOR_ORDER grb  ///< Color order of your WS2812 LEDs (Typically grb or rgb
 ```

-The `DATA_PINS` parameter tells the driver which Arduino pins are used to program WS2812 devices.
-As you may have noticed by now, the driver has the option to drive multiple WS2812 devices in parallel.
+The `DATA_PINS` parameter tells the library which Arduino pins are used to program WS2812 devices.
+As you may have noticed by now, the library has the option to drive multiple WS2812 devices in parallel.
 However, this feature may be **platform specific** and comes with some restrictions.

 A note on driving multiple WS2812 devices on AVR devices: Because GPIO pins are accessed via 8 bit port registers on AVR devices (each bit representing one GPIO), we have the possibility to output the same data across a maximum of 8 pins at the same time.
 This, however, is not without restrictions, as all data pins must be assigned to the same port register (see the [Arduino Port Manipulation reference](https://ctxz.github.io/TinyWS2812/https://www.arduino.cc/en/Reference/PortManipulation) for Arduino builds, or consult your AVR MCUs datasheet for barebone AVR builds).
 Further, since all pins will output the same data simultaneously, it also means that the WS2812 devices **must share color order and same number of LEDs**.
 For configurations where these requirements cannot be satisfied, it is recommended to create multiple WS2812 device instances, which can then be programmed in series.
 Noticeable delays for devices with a large number of LEDs can be reduced by quickly alternating transmission between them, as long as the MCU can toggle between transmissions faster than the reset time.

-The `RESET_TIME` parameter tells the driver how many microseconds it must wait after programming the WS2812 devices before it can program them from the first LED again.
+The `RESET_TIME` parameter tells the library how many microseconds it must wait after programming the WS2812 devices before it can program them from the first LED again.
 Should none of this make sense, it is highly advised to take a look at [how WS2812 devices are driven](https://ctxz.github.io/TinyWS2812/https://www.arrow.com/en/research-and-events/articles/protocol-for-the-ws2812b-programmable-led).

 The `COLOR_ORDER` parameters defines the color order in which the WS2812 LEDs must be written to.
 Unfortunately there is no fixed standard on the color order of WS2812 LEDs.
 Some are programmed in RGB order, however, from my own experience, GRB seems to be the most common order.